 We are currently recruiting for the following role:

-Science-led and evidence-based, the NC3Rs is the UK’s national organisation for the 3Rs, established in 2004 to accelerate the development and uptake of new models and tools that replace, reduce or refine the use of animal in research and testing.
+Science-led and evidence-based, the NC3Rs is the UK’s national organisation for the 3Rs, established in 2004 to accelerate the development and uptake of new models and tools that replace, reduce or refine the use of animals in research and testing.
 The NC3Rs is primarily funded by Government and has an annual budget of approximately £10 million.
 Its activities are divided between its role as the UK’s major 3Rs research funder and programmes led by its own team of scientists.
 Further information can be found at www.nc3rs.org.uk.

 The main responsibilities of the Programme Manager include: